Podcast Stats: Here's How to See How Many Listeners a Podcast Has!

 But even if you're not planning to use your podcast for commercial purposes, it can be satisfying to see how many people are tuning in to hear what you have to say!
 Whatever the reason for wanting to track podcast listenership statistics, the process is relatively simple.

-There are several ways to track audience size, and we’re going to list the most common methods here.
+There are several ways to track audience size, and we’re going to list the most common methods here:

-Method 1.
-Podcast Listener Metrics on Spotify
+1. Podcast Listener Metrics on Spotify

 Spotify offers a comprehensive set of podcasting tools for both podcasters and listeners.
 It includes an analytics dashboard with detailed information concerning user interaction and listening behavior.
 Thus, knowing how to see how many listeners a podcast has on Spotify is probably the most reliable way to track podcast listenership statistics, because it comes straight from the source.